Levan II Dadiani: First marriage

 Levan II married firstly Princess Tamuria (also spelled Tamar, Tanuria, Tamunia, Tanuri) Sharvashidze, daughter of Prince Seteman Sharvashidze of Abkhazia.
 She was described as a "beautiful, benevolent, generous, courteous, and noble" woman.

 While married to Princess Tamuria, Levan II fell in love with Princess Darejan Chiladze, herself already married too.
 To marry her, in 1622 The Prince unjustly accused his wife of adultery with Grand Vizir Paata Tsulukia, and had her nose, ears and tongue cut off as punishment.
 Eventually, he banished her from the court, and sent her back to her father, whose lands started being attacked by Levan as a revenge for the alleged adultery.

-Their marriage produced two sons whose identity is unknown and (possibly) a daughter:
+Their marriage produced two sons whose identity is unknown: